Back to California

 What This Bill Does

-• Requires CDCR to share specific details about new contracts or renewals for services performed by civil service workers after January 1, 2027.
+• Requires CDCR to provide information on new contracts or contract renewals for services performed by civil service employees or medical/mental health staffing.

-• Specifies that CDCR must give this information to the union representing affected workers when a contract is made or renewed.
+• Requires CDCR to give this information to unions representing affected workers when entering into or renewing a contract.

-• Needs CDCR to send an annual report starting March 1, 2028, with details about contracts involving civil service employees.
+• Asks CDCR to submit an annual report starting March 1, 2028, with details about contracts for civil service employees or medical/mental health staffing.

 Who It Names or Affects